fx2024ondiscord/macOS-Gaming-Optimizer-/README.md

 5. Run the optimization script: python3 optimize.py

-6. 🟢The GUI should now appear.🟢
+6. The GUI should now appear.🟢

                   ## 🔴Errors🔴

         If you encounter the error message:

   Library/Frameworks/Python.framework/Versions/3.12/Resources/Python.app/Contents/MacOS/Python: can't open file '/Users/yourusername/optimize.py':

   ## [Errno 2] No such file or directory
    To fix this, navigate to the correct directory where the optimize.py file is located and run the script: